AFFF Firefighting Foam Lawyer

 But studies have found that these compounds are also highly carcinogenic.
 And what is even more alarming is that manufacturers who use PFAS in their products – including AFFF – have known about these dangers since the 1960s.
 If you’ve been affected, it’s wise to discuss your symptoms with a doctor and attorney to discuss whether a AFFF firefighting foam lawsuit might make sense for me.

-The legal team from Law Offices Of Andrew Lynch that according to many of the AFFF lawsuits that have already been filed, manufacturers know that people exposed to products containing PFAS were at high risk of developing certain types of cancers:
+The legal team from Andrew R. Lynch, P.C. that according to many of the AFFF lawsuits that have already been filed, manufacturers know that people exposed to products containing PFAS were at high risk of developing certain types of cancers:

 PFAS are also known to put people at risk for other serious and potentially fatal health issues, including: